What is the different between a Scale and a Mode?

 - I II III IV V VI VII chord functions

 The characteristic scale step of the Dorian mode is the sixth.
 For A Dorian this is F#.
-The primary chords are the I chord of the mode and the major and minor triads: Am, Bm and D. Bm is B D F# and D is D F# A. Both contains the characteristic scale step of the Dorian mode, the sixth F#
+The primary chords are the I chord of the mode and the major and minor triads: Am, Bm and D. Bm is B D F# and D is D F# A. Both contains the characteristic scale step of the Dorian mode, the sixth F#.
+The one chord in the modes does not need to have the characteristic scale step.

 - Am (A C E), the I chord